 - sum up your case

-It is a good idea for your companion to be someone calm, who will take good notes, who understands what their role will be and who will help to find a constructive solution.
+It’s a good idea for your companion to be someone calm, who will take good notes.
+They should understand their role and help find a constructive solution.

-What if your employer refuses to let anyone come with you?
+If your employer won’t let anyone come with you

 If your employer refuses a reasonable request to be accompanied by a colleague, trade union representative or official, you should point out that you have a legal right to be accompanied.

-If you are unable to put your case across or would find it hard to do so because of disability or because of language problems, you should argue that it would help your employer as well to have someone there to help you.
+If you’re unable to put your case across or would find it hard to do so because of disability or because of language problems, you should argue that it would help your employer as well to have someone there to help you.

 If your employer still refuses, you can make a claim to an employment tribunal.
-If you win, the tribunal can give you compensation of up to two weeks' pay.
-There is a limit on how much a week's pay can be.
-This is currently £450.
+If you win, the tribunal can give you compensation of up to 2 weeks' pay.
+There’s a limit on how much a week's pay can be - this is currently £525.